Design Controls Training

 Phase/Gate Approach

 You will learn how large companies manage product design-related projects (5-6 hard gates) and keep them on schedule.
 The lifecycle loop (i.e., post-market surveillance, clinical evaluation, and risk analysis) is illustrated below.
-This post-market surveillance loop illustrates that design and risk management documentation need to be updated continuously and the post-market surveillance is an input to the design control process.
+This post-market surveillance loop illustrates that design and risk management documentation needs to be updated continuously, and post-market surveillance is an input to the design control process.

 IFU Validation and PMS 1024x557 Design Controls Training